ELedlow-Studios/Super-ELedlow-Bros/index.md

 # Super ELedlow Bros. v7.5.2

 To download the latest application version, please visit the official [GitHub repository](https://github.com/ELedlow-Studios/Super-ELedlow-Bros).
+Or you can download it right [here](https://github.com/ELedlow-Studios/Super-ELedlow-Bros/releases/download/v7.5.1-beta.3/mar.v2.exe.zip) if you want.

-**Requirements to Play:**
+**Requirements to edit and use the source code:**
 - Visual Studio Code (VsCode) with Ritwickey LiveServer extension.
 - Node.js with Express.
 - Electron or Electron Forge for desktop app support.